IyesGames/iyes_scene_tools/README.md

 reflecting `enum`s.
 Many common component types are Rust `enum`s, so that greatly limits what kinds of entities/data you can have in your scenes.

-This is incredibly unfortunate, but Bevy maintainers decided to omit it from the release, because the release was late behind schedule.
+Bevy maintainers decided to omit it from 0.8, because the release was late behind schedule.
 Enum reflection support was merged into Bevy shortly after the release.

 If you use Bevy `main`, it is supported.